-Any home care service should follow a collaborative model to ensure that the proper and desired home care solution is provided.
+Any home care service should follow a collaborative model and make full use of things like private duty home care software, to ensure that the proper and desired home care solution is provided.
 This collaboration should also be between the visiting nurse or the home care professional and the college of pharmacy as well.

 In such a circumstance, helping the patients manage their medications can really be a challenge for all home care clinicians.
 It is only when they partner with a college of pharmacy in the community, the agency can successfully follow the medication schedule.
 Therefore, including a pharmacist as a member of their home care team is so vital.

 In-home care there are bound to be a few medication related problems.
 This includes both nonadherence to the medication schedule and adverse drug events or ADEs.
 Such conditions often need hospitalizations of the patients and emergency room visits.

 - This is a very common issue with those home care clients who often take multiple medications or

 - Those who suffer from a number of chronic diseases and therefore have to use multiple prescribers and pharmacies and

 - Those patients who do not have adequate supervision at home as far as taking the medicines on time and as prescribed is concerned.